Kenivia/Honing-Forecast/README.md

 - [All docs](/docs/)
 - [Work in progress](/public/WIP.md)

-For anything else, feel free to ask me in the [Discord server](https://discord.gg/KWDpQyvgzc)!
+For anything else, feel free to ask me on [Discord server](https://discord.gg/KWDpQyvgzc)

 ## Contributing